BrokenShell/Fortuna/docs/algorithms.md

 # Algorithm and design notes

 This document explains the models behind Fortuna's distinctive behavior.
-It is not a substitute for the [API reference](api.md), which defines the supported domains and exceptions.
+The [API reference](api.md) defines the supported domains and exceptions.

 ## The Fortuna and Storm boundary